 If you are looking for jobs in Singapore, you might be feeling overwhelmed.
-After all, job hunting can be a difficult task.
+After all, job hunting can be a difficult task post the pandemic era.
 But it doesn’t have to be.
 If you look at the trends and use a professional agency to help you plan your next move, you can find yourself gainfully employed with options to boot.
-Here are some incredible trends in the job market outlook for Singapore in 2018:
+Here are some incredible trends in the job market outlook for Singapore in 2023:

 Region Specific Hiring Patterns